openplanet-nl/example-scripts/Readme.md

 We can then call `yield()` to suspend script execution and return execution back to Openplanet & Maniaplanet, or we can call `sleep()` with a milliseconds parameter to yield for a specific amount of time.

 In this example, we will increase a variable by 2 on the first frame, decrease it by 1 the second frame, then wait 1 second and do it again.

+## License

+All scripts in this repository are MIT licensed.
+You can use them however you wish.